-Not only will strong and resilient health systems withstand public health emergencies, but they will buffer economic losses and sustain growth.
+- Strengthening health systems leads to greater resiliency Not only will strong and resilient health systems withstand public health emergencies, but they will buffer economic losses and sustain growth.
 Resilient health systems protect against both infectious disease threats as well as rising chronic disease burdens.

 - Public-private partnerships are keyThere needs to be a trusted partnership with the private sector, whose role in health systems has been of critical importance during the pandemic via the development, production, and mass distribution of high-quality vaccines, therapeutics, diagnostics, and PPE.